Skin problems can be a major issue during menopause.

 What Exactly is Eczema?

-This very annoying and itchy skin rash, which is more of an umbrella-term for skin issues like atopic dermatitis, contact dermatitis, seborrheic dermatitis, and other rashes.
+Eczema is a very annoying and itchy skin rash, which is an umbrella-term for skin issues like atopic dermatitis, contact dermatitis, seborrheic dermatitis, and other rashes.
 Whilst it may affect somebody at any stage of their life, the risk of it increases severely during menopause.

 What are the Symptoms of Eczema?